Welcome to Nosoca Pines Ranch 2022

 Only boat drivers authorized by the Camp Manager and have a Boaters Certificate will drive ski boats and the pontoon boat.
 When planning on using Nosoca’s canoes, a designated person from your group needs to be orientated to its use and orientated to Nosoca’s canoe program.
 Be sure to share the following information with anyone using the canoes.
 All canoes must have a minimum of one adult (18 and older) per canoe.

 Prior arrangements must be made to use Nosoca’s canoes.
 Group leaders must be aware when these canoes are taken out, where they are going and when they will return.
 Once returned you must wipe down the equipment with Lysol wipes and have them clean for the next use.
 All participants must sign in and sign out at the canoe shed.
 A whistle must be taken on each canoe in use.
 A PFD (lifejacket) must be worn and properly secured by campers and staff while in the watercraft.
 It is also important that the appropriate size be worn according to the person’s size and weight.
 PFD’s are checked regularly for holes, waterlogging, broken ties, etc.

-It is advised that the staff member whom you assign to be on duty with the canoes has a nationally recognized certification as a lifeguard, trained in CPR and First Aid, and has documentation of experience (indicating knowledge and skill in teaching and supervising canoes).
+MAKE NOTE: Remember, if you assign a designated person from your group to be on duty with the canoes, they must have a national recognized certification as a lifeguard, CPR, and First Aid; as well as documentation of experience indicating knowledge and skill in teaching and supervising canoes.